boudhayan/coding-fun/README.md

 # Coding with fun
-This is a static site to post programming related questions and answers
+This is a static site to post programming related questions and answers.